 In general, some businesses may only use Amazon Business for their products, while some may not have a choice but to buy on Amazon B2B as suggested by their companies.
 So if you are selling on the B2C marketplace and your products appeal to business owners, you shouldn’t miss out on sales.

-Amazon marketplace is a go-to place for most consumers.
+The Amazon Marketplace is a go-to place for most consumers.
 Similarly, their B2B platform is viable for not only small-mid scale businesses but also Fortune 100 companies.
 So before you jump on the bandwagon, you should carefully weigh the pros and cons of selling on Amazon Business for B2B.
 I’ll explain that in a minute.

 How does Amazon Business benefit me as a seller?